-It was during her reign as ace comedienne of the Ziegfeld Follies that Fanny created the humorous character of Baby Snooks, and now, years later, the saucy little pest is bringing her new fame and wing 15 AN ART
+It was during her reign as ace comedienne of the Ziegfeld Follies that Fanny created the humorous character of Baby Snooks, and now, years later, the saucy little pest is bringing her new fame and fortune.

 The Antique Urge started during an idle hour back in 1923, when she was lured by a rare Pembroke table.